-Navratan Dal as the name says is a lentil based recipe prepared using nine different kind of dals.
-Serve it zeera rice and laccha parathas.
-Here is how to make Navratan Dal.
+Navratan Dal as the name says is a lentil-based recipe prepared using nine different kinds of dals.
+Serve it with jeera rice and laccha parathas.
+Here is how to make it.

-Navaratan Dal as the name says is a lentil based recipe prepared using nine different kind of dals such as Tuver Dal, Chana Dal, Dhule Moong Dal, Hari Moong Dal, Dhuli Urad Dal, Kali Urad Dal, Kali Masoor Dal, Dhule Masoor Dal, Rajma et al.
+Navaratan Dal as the name says is a lentil-based recipe prepared using nine different kinds of dals such as Tuver Dal, Chana Dal, Dhule Moong Dal, Hari Moong Dal, Dhuli Urad Dal, Kali Urad Dal, Kali Masoor Dal, Dhule Masoor Dal, Rajma et al.

-Served along with Zeera Rice and Laccha Parathas, Navratan Dal is so good to eat that you won’t need any other accompaniment.
-Also, the tempering of ghee, cinnamon, cumin seeds, onion, green chilli and tomatoes gives a splendid flavour to Navratan Dal that you might have never tasted before!
+Also, the tempering of ghee, cinnamon, cumin seeds, onion, green chilli and tomatoes gives a splendid flavour to Nauratan Dal that you might have never tasted before!